 Tailwind Tribes You’re Invited to Join Now

-I have three Tribes of my own up and running right now.
+I have two Tribes of my own up and running right now.
 The first Tribe has grown so much that the rules are more strict than the others, but just look at the potential you have here.

 Other Tribes to check out (search in Tailwind):